Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_document_ai/getting_started_with_document_ai.md

 ```
 ![List stage](assets/extraction_result.png)

-We have now applied our model on all our documents and stored the extraced values in a table, if we wanted to run this every time we ad a new document to the stage we can use [streams](https://docs.snowflake.com/en/user-guide/streams-intro) and [tasks](https://docs.snowflake.com/en/user-guide/tasks-intro), for an example see the Extra section.
+We have now applied our model on all our documents and stored the extraced values in a table, if we wanted to run this every time we ad a new document to the stage we can use [streams](https://docs.snowflake.com/en/user-guide/streams-intro) and [tasks](https://docs.snowflake.com/en/user-guide/tasks-intro).

 Next step is to create the Streamlit application for verifying the extracted values.